Storage quotas and usage

 The system can also delete files older than 3-months to free up space! (please see the scratch cleanup policy for more information)

-Your total usage
+Your scratch total usage

 Additional RDS areas